 - a.
 Proposals must be received by the City no later than the date and time on page 1 except as revised by Addenda. - b.
 All pages are to be numbered sequentially, and closely follow the requested formats. - c.
-The City HAS page limits specified in the submittal instructions section.
+The City does have page limits specified in the Response Format section 8.
 Any pages that exceed the page limit will be excised from the document for purposes of evaluation. - d.
 The submitter has full responsibility to ensure the response arrives at the City within the deadline.
 A response delivered after the deadline may be rejected unless waived as immaterial by the City given specific fact-based circumstances.

-Hard Copy Submittal.
+7.7 Hard Copy Submittal.